Aliases for C4B_2 Gene

 GeneCards Summary for C4B_2 Gene

 C4B_2 (Complement Component 4B (Chido Blood Group), Copy 2) is a Protein Coding gene.
 Diseases associated with C4B_2 include Lupus Erythematosus and Systemic Lupus Erythematosus.
-Among its related pathways are Immune response Lectin induced complement pathway and Immune System.
+Among its related pathways are Creation of C4 and C2 activators and Immune System.

 UniProtKB/Swiss-Prot for C4B_2 Gene